Python library for managing MOS running orders. Pronounced mos-ro-manager.

 made between the first message (

 roCreate) and the last (

-This can be used as a library, using the utilities provided in the mosromgr module, and the command line command Command line interface can be used to process either a directory of MOS files, or a folder within an S3 bucket.
+This can be used as a library, using the utilities provided in the mosromgr module, and the command line command CLI can be used to process either a directory of MOS files, or a folder within an S3 bucket.

 This library was developed by the BBC News Labs team.

 Note that the library is currently in beta.
 The API and CLI are not yet stable and may change.
 Once the library reaches v1.0, it will be considered stable.
 Please consider giving Feedback to help stabilise the API.